cube-js/cube/docs/content/Configuration/Config.md

 ### webSocketsBasePath

-base path for the websockets server.
-By default the websocket server will run on the root path.
+The base path for the websockets server.
+By default, the WebSockets server will run on the root path.

 ### logger